ENAA-XXXIV/ENAA-XXXIV.github.io/guide.md

 # General Information

-Here you can find some useful information on the conference location and host city.
+Here you can find some useful information on the conference location the host city of [Guimarães](https://www.visitguimaraes.travel/inicio#).

 ## Venue